 Florim porcelain tile

-Here at Florim, all of this comes with 50 years of experience and passion, investments in the most modern production technologies and great attention to the precious resources who process it: the employees.
+Here at Florim, all of this comes with almost 60 years of experience and passion, investments in the most modern production technologies and great attention to the precious resources who process it: the employees.

 A totally ‘Made in Italy‘ production with a very attentive eye to the environment.
 We use 64,000 m2 of photovoltaic panels and two co-generation systems to produce our own electrical power.